Wendy Botha was inducted into the Sport Australia Hall of Fame in 2018 as an Athlete Member for her contribution to the sport of surfing.

 She became an Australian citizen in 1989 and won a record seven events as a freshly naturalised citizen, making her Australia’s first female to win a professional world title.
 She won again in 1991 and 1992, becoming the first woman to twice regain the title.
 It took her to 24 event wins, the most by any woman at that time.
 She retired in mid-1993 and moved to New Zealand to marry football star Brent Todd.

-Botha was inducted into the Surfing Walk of Fame in Huntington Beach, California, in 2009 as that year’s Woman of the Year.
+2009: Inducted into the Surfing Walk of Fame in Huntington Beach, California, as that year’s Woman of the Year